research-iobserve/cocome-experiment/README.md

 iobserve project.
 Checkout the `docker-images` repository.

+Change to the directory `docker-images`.

+This directory should contain one `cocome-glassfish` and one `cocome-postgres` directory for the two docker images we use.

-1. Change to `cocome-glassfish`
+Change to `cocome-glassfish`

+The glassfish docker container is supplied with a Kieker configuration file `kieker.monitoring.properties`.
+To support monitoring, you need to adjust this file to your needs.
+As it is not very helpful to log to a docker container (all is lost after termination), it is better to write all logging information to a remote host.
+In our case this is `192.168.48.222`.
+For your installation you must choose (most likely) another IP address or hostname.
+The address or hostname must be the host where you execute the `execute-experiment.sh` script or in case you perform operations by hand, where you run the collector program.

+Please edit the line `kieker.monitoring.writer.tcp.SingleSocketTcpWriter.hostname=192.168.48.222` according to your setup.

+**Note:** In case you changed the port for the collector, you must change the port property as well.

+Now build the glassfish image.
+Use the following line and replace `PREFIX` with your name or any other identifier that help you to find your image later on.

-2. Run `docker build -t reiner/glassfish .`
+`docker build -t reiner/glassfish .`

-3. Change to `cocome-postgres`
+This will create a new docker image for glassfish.

+Last line should look like this

+`Successfully built f2d841e58f69`

+Type

+`docker images`

+and check if your `reiner/glassfish` is listed.

+Now continue with the postgres docker image.

+`cd ../cocome-postgres`

+This docker image configuration contains a minimal db setup script where we create a database `cocomedb`, a user `cocome` with a password `dbuser`.

+You may change this, but this requires other modifications later (which is not covered in this how to) in the service-adapter.

+Create the image with

-4. Run `docker build -t reiner/cocome-postgres .`
+`docker build -t PREFIX/postgres .`

+The last output line should be

+`Successfully built 596adb192baf`

+Check whether the image is available with

+`docker images`

 ## Uploading images to private repository

-In case you are using docker and want to use it on your local machine, you do not need to perform these steps.
+**Note:** In case you are using docker and want to use it on your local machine, you do not need to perform these steps.

 a) Collect the server certs from your private docker repository server